 - Individual members of institutions participating in reciprocal borrowing agreements

-Borrowing may be extended to other applicants, including Lancaster University alumni and retired staff, for an annual subscription charge.
+Borrowing may be extended to other applicants, including Lancaster University alumni, for an annual subscription charge.

 3.1 Current students are registered with the Library through enrolment with the University.
 University staff are registered through their contract of employment.
 Others granted borrowing privileges are required to register directly with the Library.